 Why Planted?

-Too many ministry leaders are actively considering a transition out of vocational ministry roles... roughly 40% to be precise.
+Too many ministry leaders are actively considering a transition out of vocational ministry roles... roughly 24% to be precise.
 That number is staggering, and we want to do something about it.

 There are two likely categories of ministry leaders looking for a way out: 1) those who entered ministry roles without actually confirming their calling, and 2) those who were underprepared and unsupported for the intense, unique pressures of church leadership.
 Planted is designed to address both issues.

 We intentionally explore ministry calling with each apprentice and resident, seeking clarity and conviction to ensure that the leaders we launch into ministry have verified that this is their life's calling.
-Success, sometimes looks like honestly identifying that vocational ministry is not the right fit for an individual, and helping them confidently explore other avenues for faithful impact.
+Success sometimes looks like honestly identifying that vocational ministry is not the right fit for an individual and helping them confidently explore other avenues for faithful impact.

-We also focus on developing the whole leader, through dedicated ministry mentorship, robust theological training, and intentional peer to peer discipleship.
-This process builds spiritual resilience and cultivates the healthy habits that will prepare leaders for a life-long, sustainable ministry focused on discipleship.
+We also focus on developing the whole leader through dedicated ministry mentorship, robust theological training, and intentional peer-to-peer discipleship.
+This process builds spiritual resilience and cultivates the healthy habits that will prepare leaders for a lifelong, sustainable ministry focused on discipleship.

 Inspired by Jeremiah 17:7-8, Planted's core mission is to help ministry leaders put down deep, sustaining roots of faith that will anchor them through the inevitable difficult seasons of ministry.
 While challenging seasons are a certainty, we don't just hope you survive; we equip you to weather hard times with integrity and conviction, persevering in faithful ministry that reliably produces fruit.